NABDA intensifies efforts to boost food security

 Other transgenic crops in the pipeline of commercialisation include TELA maize, HT soybean, among several others.

-The agency has also revolutionised yam seedling production.
+The agency has also revolutionised yam seedlings production.
 Its target of seven million yam seedlings has largely been successful with over two million produced and distributed to farmers.

 NABDA has actively promoted the adoption of modern biotechnology practices among farmers and other stakeholders in the agricultural sector.